 - Hard cheeses and other dairy products

-After liposuction, the majority of surgeons will prescribe an antibiotic to prevent infection.
+After chin liposuction, the majority of plastic surgeons will prescribe an antibiotic to prevent infection.
 While antibiotics are important to help along the healing process and keep complications at bay, they can also wreak havoc on your digestive system — in particular, your gut bacteria.

 To counteract these effects, we recommend taking a probiotic and/or consuming probiotic foods.